Breathing and Posture: Can Bad Posture Affect Your Breathing?

 EXHALATION

 Exhalation means getting air out of your lungs.
-For example, you exhale when you breathe out or talk, laugh, cry or laugh.
+For example, you exhale when you breathe out, talk, laugh, cry, or laugh.
 It is a passive process that happens automatically because our posture muscles exert a slight pull on the diaphragm.
 This is why you may feel your posture muscles working when getting out of breath.

 Muscles of exhalation:

-When we exhale carbon dioxide from our body, this is done by relaxing the muscles to allow for reabsorption into the bloodstream via capillaries.
+When we exhale carbon dioxide from our body, we relax the muscles to allow for reabsorption into the bloodstream via capillaries.

 Your capillaries are small blood vessels that allow for the exchange of nutrients and waste products between the blood and tissues of your body.